krepost/dht22/README.md

 ## Implementation

 The module reads data from the sensor when the user opens the `/dev/dht22` device.
-To have the device accessible by regular users, one must add the udev rules file `99-dht22.rules` to the directory `/etc/udev/rules.d/`.

-Since the sensor, as per the datasheet, can only be read once every two seconds the kernel module returns -EBUSY if the user attempts to read the sensor too soon.
+Since the sensor, as per the datasheet, can only be read once every two seconds the kernel module returns -EBUSY if the user attempts to read the sensor too soon after the previous read.
 If the sensor read fails for some reason—usually due to the checksum validation not passing—the kernel module returns -EIO.

-A succesul read from the `/dev/dht22` device returns three comma-separated
-numbers: the timestamp of the most recent successful sensor read, the relative humidity as a percentage, and the temperature in degrees Celcius.

 The protocol for starting a sensor read is to first pull the GPIO pin low for at least 1ms and then pull the pin high and wait for the sensor to respond with